Camping on the Oregon Coast: Brookings

 Viewing the sunset is a popular activity at this state park, with the marked “Sunset Trail” leading to a bench that appears to be facing north, but is actually looking west.

 Lisa D. Holmes is a graphic designer by trade and a hiking fanatic by accident.
 Her life changed when she moved to Oregon in 2007 and became obsessed with the beauty of the Pacific Northwest.
 She has since spent much of her time hiking the trails of Oregon and Washington and taking photographs of everything she encounters.
-Combining her photos, map and book design skills and desire to share her journey with others has led to her first hiking book: I Heart Oregon (& Washington): 25 of the Portland Area's Best Hikes.
-She’s currently working on a hiking book about the Seven Wonders of Oregon and another about getting started backpacking in the Pacific Northwest.
+Combining her photos, map and book design skills and desire to share her journey with others has led to her first hiking book: I Heart Oregon (& Washington): 25 of the Portland Area's Best Hikes and I Heart Oregon’s Seven Wonders: Hikes at the Oregon Coast, Mount Hood, Columbia River Gorge, Smith Rock, Painted Hills, Crater Lake and the Wallowas.
 Follow her adventures at iheartpacificnorthwest.com.

 Is any of the information on this page incorrect?